vzaidman/htz-frontend/docs/FAQ.md

 Some commands like `build` can just default to the correct Babel configuration, but Jest requires `.babelrc`.

+## React

 ### How can I inspect the props and state of React components?

 Install the [React Developer Tools][React devtools] and find the component in the tree.
 Note that if you are inspecting components in production, the names of components will be shortened due to minification.

+### Why is the Highlight Updates option highlighting my component?

+The [Highlight Updates][] option in the React Developer Tools shows when React is *checking* whether a component should update, so your component may be highlighted even if its `shouldComponentUpdate` method returns `false`.

+### Is it bad to use stateful components and `setState()`?

+No, and often it is the only solution that makes sense.
+If a piece of state is primarily related to the user’s interaction with that component’s UI, or the component needs to remember something from one render to the next, or it is a very localized concern to that part of the component tree, it is probably a fine use case for a stateful component.

 ## State Management